Abhijith-Chalil/YT-Downloader/README.md

 # YT Downloader

 A Flutter app that allows you to download YouTube videos and store them locally for offline viewing.
 This app uses the [youtube_explode_dart](https://pub.dev/packages/youtube_explode_dart) package for downloading videos and the [isar](https://pub.dev/packages/isar) package for local storage.
 Playback of downloaded videos is handled by the [better_player](https://pub.dev/packages/better_player) package.
+Routing is implemented using the [go_router](https://pub.dev/packages/go_router) package.

 ## Features